DenisMasterHerobrine/GravelOresReforged/README.md

  - Vanilla ores supported only at the moment.
 Modded ores will come later.

 # Ports?
-- Fabric: **Not planned**, but there's no ETA at the moment of writing this.
+- Fabric: **Not planned**.
+Feel free to use [shedaniel's Gravel Ores](https://www.curseforge.com/minecraft/mc-mods/gravel-ores-fabric)
 - Forge:
 - - 1.18.x: Planned.
 Will be maintained after first 1.16.x initial release.
 - - 1.16.x: Unstable, currently preparing config file to be working as expected with worldgen.
 Missing worldgen and configuration file at the moment.